-Figure 3.
-Calculated residuals between the modelled distribution of TDS Figure 4.
-Distribution of hydraulic head in the Leduc HSU (Brinsky, and measured values.
-Symbol classes are based on the standard 2023).
-The map extent is based on the spatial distribution of hydraulic deviation of the calculated residuals. head data and differs from the extent of the main map.

 Figure 5.
+Distribution of total dissolved solids in the Leduc HSU (Brinsky, 2023).
+The map extent is based on the spatial distribution of TDS data and differs from the extent on the main map.

+Figure 6.
 Water driving force vector map of the Leduc HSU.
 The map covers only the area where the hydraulic head and TDS gridded sufaces